maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

-## 1	_Eisenberg 2013_.
-Grundriss der deutschen Grammatik.
-Band 1: Das Wort

-* -s- occurs in a large number of M and F derivatives from prefixed verbs (230)

 ## 2	_Fuhrhop & Kürschner 2015_.
 Linking elements in Germanic. _Word-Formation.
 An International Handbook of the Languages of Europe_

 * The acceptability of -s- grows when the first constituent is morphologically / phonologically complex (572)